 5th Grade Catalina Trip (Oceanography)

-All 5th grade students are encouraged to attend this two-day educational field trip.
+All 5th grade students are encouraged to attend this three-day educational field trip.
 Additional information regarding the trip will be made available to each parent once the school year begins.

 6th Grade Camp – Rawhide Ranch (Outdoor Education/Science)